charlesschaefer/faire-todo-app/README.md

 In order to be able to make OAuth authentication to work on Android Devices, we needed to implement two Tauri plugins in the project:
 - [shell](https://v2.tauri.app/plugin/shell/): Allows us to open an URL outside the app (opens in the user's default browser)
 - [deep-linking](https://v2.tauri.app/plugin/deep-linking/): Allows us to associate the App as the one that will be used to open some kind of URLs.
+- [single-instance](https://v2.tauri.app/plugin/single-instance/) (only desktop): Helps to avoid opening new app instances when the user clicks a deep-link outside of the app.

-By using shell plugin, we can ask the Android system to open supabase's authentication URL in a new browser window, allowing the user to reuse their current Google's session, instead of needing to login inside the App's webview.
+By using shell plugin, we can ask the Android system to open supabase's authentication URL in a new browser window, allowing the user to reuse their current Google session, instead of having to log in within the App's webview.
 Our supabase authentication server was configured to redirect the user to an external URL (in this case, https://charlesschaefer.net/faire-todo-app/* prefixed URLs).

 Then, when the authentication is finished, Google redirects the user to something like **$URL/redirect.html#auth_token=....&refresh_token=....**.
 As Faire is registered as the app that opens this prefixed URLs, the user is automatically redirected to the app, that will receive the URL (including the needed tokens).
 We can then finish the signin process.